THOMASELOVE/431-labs-2024/lab6/README.md

 # Lab 6 for 431 in Fall 2024

-When available, instructions and other materials related to Lab 6 will be posted here.
+Instructions for Lab 6 are [available in this pdf](https://github.com/THOMASELOVE/431-labs-2024/blob/main/lab6/431-lab6.pdf).

 ## Prior to attempting Lab 6, we assume ...